 On December 16, 2009, the Agency approved an Urban Renewal Line of Credit in an aggregate principal amount not to exceed \$5,000,000 as allowed under ORS 457 and 271.390.
 This statute allows the Agency to conduct proceedings and to issue tax increment indebtedness for the purpose of financing urban renewal projects authorized under its Urban Renewal Plan and located within the Urban Renewal Area.
-The amount drawn on the line of credit as of June 30, 2011 is \$1,958,800.
+During fiscal year 2012-13, the line-of-credit was paid in full.